 Can You Repair Or Patch a Run-Flat Tire?
-What You Need To Know!
+Pros, Cons & Types

 Run-flat tires are becoming more and more common for newer vehicles, and their technology is especially beneficial for people who don’t want to deal with spare tires.
 Most manufacturers produce run-flat tires that will support your vehicle for a 50-mile distance if your tire punctures, driving at a speed of up to 50 miles per hour.

 Many people who use run-flat tires wonder if they can be repaired or patched once the puncture happens, so we wanted to give more insight into the topic.
-Keep reading to learn if you can repair or patch a run-flat tire.
+Every manufacturer has different policies when it comes to repairing or patching your run-flat tires, Keep reading to learn if you can repair or patch a run-flat tire.

 How Do Run-flat Tires Function?